Just After Minimum Wage Hikes: Short-Run Labor-Demand Response and Reallocation: Background

-On this platform, workers may receive not only a total income from employment based on hourly wages but also transportation reimbursement.
-This reimbursement is intended to cover the cost of traveling to and from the workplace.
-However, firms are not legally required to provide such transportation reimbursement, and the decision to do so is solely at the discretion of each firm.
-In addition, because this reimbursement must be determined at the time of posting a job on the platform, firms often lack accurate information about the actual commuting costs incurred by workers.
-Moreover, workers are not required to report or return any discrepancies between their actual travel costs and the reimbursement they receive.
-As a result, if an increase in the minimum wage leads to higher employment costs, there is a possibility that firms may choose to offset some of these additional costs by reducing transportation reimbursement, thereby mitigating the overall negative impact of increased labor costs from minimum wage increases.
+\paragraph{Transfers from Companies to Workers} On this platform, workers may receive not only wage income based on hourly pay and hours worked but also transportation reimbursement.
+This reimbursement is intended to cover travel to and from the workplace, but firms are not legally required to provide it.
+Because the amount must be set when a job is posted, firms often lack precise information about workers' realized commuting costs, and workers are not required to reconcile differences ex post.
+Transportation reimbursement is therefore a salient non-wage margin along which firms could, in principle, adjust to higher labor costs following a minimum-wage increase.